 Robert has over a decades experience working with patients who have fertility, pregnancy or women’s health concerns and those undergoing IVF treatments.
 Robert incorporates the latest scientific research into his treatments and combines these with traditional, holistic approaches.
 He commonly works with gynaecologists, obstetricians, and reproductive specialists and firmly believes in the integration of medicine, combining the best of East and West, in order to get the best outcome possible.
 Robert completed his clinical internship in the Gynaecology department of Shanghai Shu Guang Hospital and went on to complete further training in natural fertility and IVF support.
+Robert is the Clinical Director of Essendon Natural Health.
+He is supported by his two wonderful colleagues, Alicia and Lachlan.

-A typical consultation begins with Robert assessing the health of both partners.
+A typical consultation begins with your practitioner assessing the health of both partners.
 The first step is to understand the current state of health and wellbeing in each partner to determine what kind of care is required and for whom.
 This involves seeing the male partner’s semen analysis (if available), blood tests, and an understanding of the state of his general health.
 Men are very simple in this regard, for women its a little more complex.
-For the female partner, Robert needs to understand the cycle regularity, quality of menstruation, ovulation timing/quality, cervical mucus quality, viewing of Basal Body Temperature charts if available, hormonal panels and other blood tests, internal ultrasound/tubal patency/laparoscopy results (if they have been performed), and a general understanding of her health.
+For the female partner, your practitioner needs to understand the cycle regularity, quality of menstruation, ovulation timing/quality, cervical mucus quality, viewing of Basal Body Temperature charts if available, hormonal panels and other blood tests, internal ultrasound/tubal patency/laparoscopy results (if they have been performed), and a general understanding of her health.

 Herbal medicine and supplements are an extra cost.
 These are always discussed with you prior to dispensing.
 HICAPS in available onsite for instant private health rebates and concession is available for students and pension card holders.